101br03k/deepin-epic-config/README.md

 And also my xfce panel config file

-And of course the world famous git push script
+And of course the world famous git push script for pushing changes form my vm to github